The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Chaotic Neutral

 Any semblance of order in the universe is a mere illusion imposed on it by the foolish.
 The workings of nature are unknowable and inestimable.
 The placement of stars, patterns of the wind, and lives of mortals are all but random occurrences.
 All that matters is the absolute freedom of the self.
 A mortal’s spirit and self-determination are all they really own.
 When one embraces disorder, one no longer fears it.
-The morality of Good and Evil are inconsequential, [80] and Lawful is a binding chain of oppression.
+The morality of Good and Evil is inconsequential,[79] and Lawful is a binding chain of oppression.

 Chaotic Neutral societies value independence, freedom, and spontaneity.
-The only rules needed are those made between the individual and their comrades, family, and their leaders.
+The only rules needed are those made between the individual and their comrades, family, and leaders.
 Each individual adheres to their own personal moral code.
 These societies possess few class distinctions.
-Name or tradition never bequeaths authority to their leaders.
+Name or tradition never bequeaths authority to its leaders.
 Only individuals with the greatest influence, prowess, or charisma are chosen to lead.
 A Chaotic Neutral chieftain must be willing to sit amongst the common folk, not lord over them.
 His authority stems from the respect of his people.
 He loses their respect if he fails to uphold the group’s ethos.
 Not personally leading his warriors into battle is a prime example.
 People in these societies have their own customs and traditions.
-However, they easily abandon any that lose their value or significance, replacing them with new or borrowed ones.
+However, they easily abandon those that lose their value or significance, replacing them with new or borrowed ones.

 “[The berserkers] were restless.
-For them was nothing in life but fighting, guzzling, swilling, and swiving.”
-Hrolf Kraki’s Saga, Poul Anderson
+For them was nothing in life but fighting, guzzling, swilling, and swiving.” — Hrolf Kraki’s Saga, Poul Anderson

 Chaotic Evil

 Discord and brutishness exemplify the Chaotic Evil society.
-These groups have few social distinctions, only leaders, commoners, and slaves, with the latter two often being the same thing.
+These groups have few social distinctions: only leaders, commoners, and slaves, with the latter two often being the same thing.
 Leaders are usually merciless warlords or criminals, such as brigands or pirates.
 They control their underlings and populace through wit, guile, threat, fear, and bloodshed.
 However, unpredictable violence and terror are their greatest tool.
 Showing any form of weakness invites challenges to their authority.
 The lack of rules concerning the succession of rulers means that challengers constantly vie for power.
 Their petty rivalries commonly erupt into overt violence.
 This results in the near constant overthrow and replacement of all but the strongest leaders.
-Commoners only have those rights and privileges a leader deigns to grant them, which is few or none.
-Chaotic Evil leaders care nothing for the welfare of their citizens, using them to bolster their power or exploit.
+Commoners only have those rights and privileges a leader deigns to grant them, which are few or none.
+Chaotic Evil leaders care nothing for the welfare of their citizens, using them to bolster their power or exploit them.
 Periodically, a leader will offer charity to their ordinary citizens.
 However, this cynical gesture serves only to curry their favor.

-Honor and duty mean nothing to Chaotic Evil individuals.
-[81] They scorn any rules and prohibitions that hamper their freedom.
+Honor and duty mean nothing to Chaotic Evil individuals.[80]
+They scorn any rules and prohibitions that hamper their freedom.
 They live to indulge their own desires, preferably at the expense of others.
 Lying, cheating, and stealing are tools to achieve this end.
-They bully anyone weaker than themselves, and those who resist become a target for their brutality.
+They bully anyone weaker than themselves, and those who resist become targets for their brutality.
 A powerful leader can keep them grudgingly obedient.
 Once outside of the leader’s sphere of power, however, they do as they please.
 Chaotic Evil-types rarely keep their word.
 When they do, it is out of self-interest or whim.

 Alignment in Action

-While it is impossible to make a list of “do’s & don’ts” for alignment, we can look at a specific scenario to see how adventurers of different alignments would act in a moral situation.
+While it is impossible to make a list of “dos & don’ts” for alignment, we can look at a specific scenario to see how adventurers of different alignments would act in a moral situation.
 In this scenario, a party of adventurers traveling through the countryside encounters a group of orcs escorting a half-dozen human captives back to their lair.

-• A party composed mostly of Good-aligned characters would immediately note that nothing good can come of orcs with captives.
-The evil humanoids probably captured the humans in a raid, thus violating their Right of Self-Determination.
+A party composed mostly of Good-aligned characters would immediately note that nothing good can come of orcs with captives.
+The evil humanoids likely captured the humans during a raid, thereby violating their Right of Self-Determination.
 The orcs may have or will abuse them, thus violating the Freedom From Suffering clause.
 Since they are Good, the party must take action to thwart Evil.
 If they are certain the orcs raided a village, they could attack them to free the captives.
 Alternatively, they could try to bargain with the orcs for their freedom.
-If outnumbered by the orcs, the party could seek assistance elsewhere, or inform any local authorities of the situation.
+If outnumbered by the orcs, the party could seek assistance elsewhere or inform any local authorities of the situation.
 The party need not act immediately if pressed for time, or if they lack the power to do so.
 However, ignoring the plight of the captives counts as a violation of their alignment.
 Ignoring too many situations like this one could cause their alignment to shift towards Neutral.

-• A mostly Neutral party has a few options with this scenario depending on their goals.
+A mostly Neutral party has a few options with this scenario, depending on their goals.
 They could attack the orcs or ignore them.
 If they free the captives, they could let them go, seek a reward for their effort, or make the captives work for them until they repay the debt.

-• An Evil party could attack the orcs, attempt to join up with them, or ignore them.
+An Evil party could attack the orcs, attempt to join up with them, or ignore them.
 They could even bargain with them to purchase the captives.
 If the Evil characters gain possession of the captives, they could slaughter them, seek a reward for their release, or enslave them.

 Measuring Alignment